 3.5.4.1.1.2 The testing apparatus will be laid on the ground within the grid at a location where no magnetic anomalies are detected.
 The magnetometer response will be tested by holding the instrument perpendicular over the marks previously placed on the apparatus.
 The response at 3-ft will be tested at the end farthest away from the source by holding the testing apparatus perpendicular to the ground and placing the magnetometer on the mark on the end cap in line with the apparatus.
 The magnetometer unit number and the results of the standard response check will be recorded in the field logbook either by noting the response level at each marked location on the testing apparatus or by noting a response was detected.
-If there is a marked decrease in the response levels from a previous response check of an individual unit, the batteries will be changed and the unit retested.
-If the source of the problem is not found, the magnetometer will be taken out of service until a standard response is attained (after repair).
+If there is a marked decrease in the response levels from a previous response check of an individual unit, the batteries will be taken out of service until a standard response is attained (after repair).